magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 ### Basic mapper

-A basic mapper is able to merge an external OAuth 2.0 user info object into the ThingsBoard OAuth 2.0 user with a predefined set of rules.
+A basic mapper is able to merge an external OAuth 2.0 user info object into the IoT Hub OAuth 2.0 user with a predefined set of rules.

 [comment]: <> (![image]&#40;/images/user-guide/oauth-2-support/27-oauth2-basic-mapper-pe.png&#41;)
 {% include images-gallery.html imageCollection="step27" preview="false" max-width="100%" %}